 The first time I came down here was on a school geography field trip just before doing my GCSEs.
 Back then, the barely under construction Trafford Centre was called Dumplington, named after the obscure part of town it is located in, until someone with an ounce of marketing nous decided that a jazzier name might just help sell it to the masses.

 And sell they have done ever since it opened in 1998.
 It attracts 35 million visitors per year, no doubt enticed by Europe’s largest food hall, the UK’s busiest cinema and its 280 shops.
-As I hate shopping and prefer to watch films that I can pause if I need a wee, I have never actually stepped foot inside.
+As I hate shopping, I have never actually stepped foot inside.